ualib/agda-algebras/glossary.rst

     category of small categories
       (see :term:`Cat`)

+    cocomplete
+      A poset in which all joins exist is called **cocomplete**.

     codomain
       If :math:`f : A → B` is a function or relation from :math:`A` to :math:`B`, then :math:`B` is called the **codomain** of :math:`f`, denoted by
       :math:`\mathrm{cod} f`.